commonjs/commonjs/README.txt

-The JSHQ Website and Official Specs for CommonJS
+The Official Specs for CommonJS